 - 17.1 Where Scores for National Records Can Be Fired To be recognized as National Records, scores must be fired in an NRA Registered Tournament.
 National Records must be approved by the NRA before being declared Official. - 17.2 Scores Used Scores must be complete scores for an entire scheduled match.
 Stage scores or scores for only part of a match will not be used for records. - 17.3 Scores for National Individual Records Such scores may be fired in individual matches.
 National Records will be recognized only when the competitor has entered such match. - 17.4 Scores for National Team Records Such scores must be fired in matches where teams fire as a unit.
 National Records will be recognized only when the team concerned entered such a match.
-National Records will not be recognized for "pick up" teams (teams made up of shooters who do not all represent one of the groups outlined in Rules 2.11). - 17.4 Scores for National Team Records Such scores must be fired in matches where teams fire as a unit representing an NRA affiliated organization.
-National Records will be recognized only when the team concerned entered such a match.
 National Records will not be recognized for "pick up" teams (teams made up of shooters who do not all represent one of the groups outlined in Rules 2.11).

-17.5 Courses of Fire for Which National Records Are Recognized -
+17.5 Courses of Fire for Which National Records Are Recognized - $\,$